Last updated: Aug-27-2023

 - You can set your email preferences to receive notifications regarding your account usage.

 Below you can see the transformation URL and corresponding SDK code for generating an image with several transformation parameters applied.
-This transformation generates and delivers an image that is initially cropped to a 400x400 image that automatically focusses on the face, then rounded to a circle and finally, scaled down to a width of 200 pixels.
+This transformation generates and delivers an image that is initially cropped to a 400x400 image that automatically focusses on the face, then rounded to a circle and finally, scaled down to a width of 200 pixels and delivered in the most optimal transparent format.

 Your Cloudinary media assets are accessed using simple delivery HTTP or HTTPS URLs, which are then delivered to users via a worldwide fast CDN.
 The URL contains the public ID of the requested asset plus any optional transformation parameters.
 The public ID is the unique identifier of the asset and is either defined when uploading the asset to Cloudinary, or automatically assigned by Cloudinary (see Uploading Assets for more details on the various options for specifying the public ID).